AMWA-TV/ms-05-02/docs/NcObject.md

 Events can only be consumed as notifications when subscribed to in the SubscriptionManager.
 See the [Managers](Managers.md) section.

-## Working with collections inside an ncObject
+## Working with collections inside an NcObject

 Collection types are defined as Web IDL sequences of a specific type.
 There are generic methods for getting, setting, adding and deleting items inside a collection property as part of `NcObject`.